-Personally I find this is the optimum time to dry skin brush and take a shower.
-Perhaps I left my washing up in the sink overnight – 20 minutes gives me a nice slot of time to put away my dry dishes, wash up the dirties and even put the kettle on ready for my morning cuppa!
+Personally, I find this is the optimum time to dry skin brush and take a shower.
+Perhaps I left my washing up in the sink overnight – 20 minutes gives me a nice slot of time to put away my dry dishes and wash up the dirties.
+Maybe even put the kettle on ready for my morning cuppa!

 You could even just use this time to meditate, read the paper or scroll through Instagram if you wish.

 All you need to do it let your swishing be natural and gentle and try not to talk to anyone so as to avoid pouring oil down your chin!